tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 Change the ros_mono.launch in the original repo to the file in this repo.

-type  the following commands in a terminal:
+Then, type  the following commands in a terminal:

 1. sudo jetson_clocks
 2. roslaunch ~/ORB_SLAM2_CUDA/Examples/ROS/ORB_SLAM2_CUDA/launch/ros_mono.launch bUseViewer:=true
 3. rosbag play  bag file    (the bagfile is from EUROC)

 ## Running OrbSLAM2 on the Bebop2 camera:
-* create a ROS worksapce, bebop_ws, in your home folder according to https://bebop-autonomy.readthedocs.io/en/latest/installation.htm
+* create a ROS worksapce, bebop_ws, in your home folder according to https://bebop-autonomy.readthedocs.io/en/latest/installation.html

+Then, type  the following commands in a terminal:
     1. sudo jetson_clocks
     2. connect to bebop wifi
     3. roslaunch ~/bebop_ws/src/bebop_autonomy/bebop_driver/launch/bebop_node.launch